 The Group focuses its research and development activities on both creating new products and processes and maintaining and improving the quality of its existing products.
-In a competitive market, the Group believes innovation is key to organic growth and consider that one of its key challenges in the medium and long-term will be to provide consumers with high-quality products that take into account their changing preferences and expectations.

-Implementation of FCTC articles 9 and 10 and the revision of the EU's Tobacco Product Directive may give rise to product regulation that reduces the ability to innovate as well as differentiate tobacco products through severe restrictions on ingredients and design.
+In a competitive market, the Group believes that innovation is key to growth of its combustible portfolio.
+The Group considers that one of its key challenges in the medium and long-term is to provide consumers with high-quality products that take into account their changing preferences and expectations.
+The inability to develop and roll-out innovations or consumer relevant combustible products, including any failure to predict changes in consumer and societal behaviour and expectations, fill gaps in the product portfolio, as well as poor quality or the Group's inability to timely develop and bring products to market could lead to missed opportunities, under or over-supply, loss of competitive advantage, unrecoverable costs and/or the erosion of the Group's consumer base.
+Moreover, additional product regulation could further reduce the ability to innovate, as well as differentiate tobacco products as a result of increased restrictions on ingredients and design.
+The occurrence of any of the above described risks could have an adverse effect on the Group's business, financial condition and results of operations.